nuria-fl/radio-liberty-docs/stuff/chapter1.md

 ### Cutscene

 Savage attacks and throws survivor to the floor and bites her.
 Life bar goes down.
+While defending herself, survivor rips a piece of cloth of the savage's coat.

 Then the Survivor's radio starts doing some static noise.